mopidy/mopidy/docs/clients/mpris.rst

 Mopidy.
 If Mopidy is already running, you'll see that Mopidy is marked with an arrow to the left of its name, like in the screen shot above, and the player controls will be visible.
-Mopidy doesn't support the MPRIS spec's optional playlist interface yet, so you'll not be able to select what track to play from the sound menu.
-If you use an MPD client to queue a playlist, you can use the sound menu to check what you're currently playing, pause, resume, and skip to the next and previous track.
+Mopidy doesn't support the MPRIS spec's optional tracklist interface yet, so you'll not be able to select what track to play from the sound menu.
+You can use the sound menu to check what you're currently playing, pause, resume, and skip to the next and previous track.

 In summary, Mopidy's sound menu integration is currently not a full featured client, but it's a convenient addition to an MPD client since it's always